Skip to content

 Fair Share / Fair Use

-Note that allocating a GPU makes it unavailable for everyone else.
-There is currently no technical restriction in place on the GPU nodes, so please behave nicely and cooperatively.
-If you see someone blocking the GPU nodes for long time, then first find out who it is.
-You can type getent passwd USER_NAME on any cluster node to see the email address (and work phone number if added) of the user.
-Send a friendly email to the other user, most likely they blocked the node accidentally.
-If you cannot resolve the issue (e.g., the user is not reachable) then please contact hpc-helpdesk@bih-charite.de with your issue.
+Note that allocating a GPU makes it unavailable for everyone else, so please behave nicely and be cooperative.
+If you see someone blocking the GPU nodes for a long time, first find out who it is.
+You can type getent passwd USER_NAME on any cluster node to see their email address (and work phone number if added).
+Send a friendly email, most likely they blocked the node accidentally.
+If you cannot resolve the issue (e. g. the user is not reachable) then please contact hpc-helpdesk@bih-charite.de.